turbot/terraform-provider-pipes/docs/resources/organization_connection.md

 ```

-## Sensitive configuration
+## Config vs Config_Sensitive

-Use config for non-sensitive settings and config_sensitive for secrets.
-On create/update they are merged (config_sensitive wins on conflicts).
-Only config is populated from API reads, so sensitive keys are never echoed back.
+Use config for non-sensitive settings and config_sensitive for secrets (access keys, tokens, etc); `config_sensitive` is `write only` and therefore not stored in `state`, therefore if this is the only change on the resource Terraform will be unable to detect this.